punitkatiyar/react-master-guide/README.md

 **A JavaScript library for building user interfaces &#127942; it is declarative**

-- **Components:** React is built around the concept of components, which are self-contained UI elements that can be reused throughout your application.

 - **Virtual DOM:** React uses a virtual representation of the DOM, which is more efficient than directly manipulating the actual DOM.